kuldeep-tolia/Turbulent_Channel_Flow/LRR_Reynolds_Stress_Model/readme.md

 -> A fully-developed turbulent channel flow is solved numerically using Launder, Reece and Rodi (LRR) Reynolds Stress Model with suitable wall functions.
 -> The details of the discretization of all equations using FVM is given in the report file.
 -> Please note that the initialization of velocity field and reynolds stress turbulent quantities was mapped from $k-\varepsilon$ model.
+-> So kindly keep the k_epsilon.m and lrr_rsm.m files in the same directory.